 An iconic send off for an iconic Australian

-The state funeral of beloved Australian musician and statesman Nick Cave has drawn millions of mourners as the casket was slowly drawn along Bourke Street on the 86 tram.
+The state funeral of beloved Australian musician and statesman Nick Cave has drawn millions of mourners as the casket was taken slowly along Bourke Street on the 86 tram.

 Funeral duopoly finally keels over